bschreck/deep.sh/docs/faq.rst

 -------------------------------
 Depending on you system, setup, and repository sizes, computing branch names and colors (i.e. if the branch is dirty or not), can be a pretty slow operation.
-This is bad news because xonsh can try to compute these each time it formats the ``$PROMPT``.
+This is bad news because deepsh can try to compute these each time it formats the ``$PROMPT``.

-In order to keep xonsh snappy, we have implemented branch computation timeouts.
+In order to keep deepsh snappy, we have implemented branch computation timeouts.
 This is set to a nominal value (usually 0.1 sec) via the ``$VC_BRANCH_TIMEOUT`` environment variable.